milmillin/passive-gripper/README.md

 - (Required) Click on "Init Gripper Bound".
 This will appropriately finds the working area for the gripper shown in blue.
 You can manually adjust using the "Lower-" and "Upper bound" on the left.
 - (Required) Click on "Compute Neg Vol".
 This may take a while and the negative volume should appear.
 - (Required) Click on "Generate Topy Config".
 This will prompt you to save a `.tpd` file.
 - (Required) Refer to ToPy documentation on how to perform topology optimization.
+You will need to run `python scripts/optimise.py whatever.tpd output-dir`.

 ### Loading Topology Optimization Result